 Our stock trades on the Bulletin Board, under the symbol "ASPU."
 Since March 31, 2011, Aspen Group's common stock has been quoted on the Bulletin Board.
-The last reported sale price of our common stock as reported by the Bulletin Board on August 7, 2013 was \$0.22.
-As of that date, we had approximately 250 record holders of our common stock and we believe that there are substantially more beneficial owners than record holders.
+The last reported sale price of Aspen's common stock as reported by the Bulletin Board on July 26, 2013 was \$0.32.
+As of that date, we had approximately 250 record holders.
 The following table provides the high and low bid price information for our common stock for the periods our stock was quoted on the Bulletin Board.
 For the period our stock was quoted on the Bulletin Board, the prices reflect inter-dealer prices, without retail mark-up, mark-down or commission and does not necessarily represent actual transactions.
 Our common stock does not trade on a regular basis.